Cedar Creek Earthworks Site: Excavations and artifacts

 Dean Knight and Peter Ramsden were the first researchers to excavate the site around 1972.
 These archaeologists began their excavations by digging several test trenches.
 Their excavation only found flakes and a small amount of pottery shards.
 In 2013 more excavations took place.
 These utilized several different excavation techniques, such as a magnetometer to create a geophysical survey, this method was then followed with shovel test pitting in different areas in hopes to find additional artifacts.
 There were 121 test pits dug and only 11 of those pits produced cultural materials which were limited to fire-cracked rock, and potsherds.
-Of the artifacts uncovered there was mainly broken ceramics and fire-cracked rock, there was one spearhead found, a some ground stone tools.
+Of the artifacts uncovered there was mainly broken ceramics and fire-cracked rock, there was one spearhead found, and some ground stone tools.
 Since the site had poor preservation conditions the ceramics found were eroded and not fully intact.
 There was evidence of designs on the partial ceramics that were found.